ezracr/vote-role-assignment/README.md

 ### Docker
 - Docker image can be public, as environmental variables are not stored in images.
 - To fetch new images automatically on the server, you can install tools like `containrrr/watchtower`.
+- Build the bot before building the `app` image with `npm run build`.

 Useful commands:
 - `docker ps` - shows running containers